AnthonyM5/my-awesome-blog/_posts/2021-02-23-fast-key-lookup.md

 Last week we discussed the concept of time complexity when it comes to our algorithms - and how this is likely to come up during technical interviews.
 For additional context we will be using the Inflight Entertainment problem from [Interview Cake][1].

 The Background: Customers on long-haul flights light to queue up a second movie after their first ends, but are annoyed that their flight lands before they get to the end.
-So you are tasked with building a new feature that will allow users to select two movies with total runtimes equal to the length of the flight.
+So you are tasked with building a new feature that will allow users to select two movies with total run-times equal to the length of the flight.

 Your function will receive an integer flight_length (in minutes), and a list of integers of movie_lengths (in minutes) that and will return true/false if any two individual movies in the list equal the total run time of the flight.